Langkawi to Koh Lipe

 How long is ferry from Langkawi to Koh Lipe?

-Speedboats and high-speed ferries take between 1.5 to 2 hours to get to Koh Lipe, with departures from both Kuah Jetty and Telaga Harbor Marina.
-You can book tickets online at 12Go and compare the different companies.
-There are lots to choose from, including Jolly Travel, Bundhaya Speed Boat, Smart En Plus, Tigerline Travel, and Satun Pakbara Speed Boat Club.
+Speedboats and high-speed ferries take 1.5 to 2 hours to get to Koh Lipe, with departures from both Kuah Jetty and Telaga Harbor Marina.

 How do you get to Koh Lipe?

 Situated in the Andaman Sea in Southern Thailand, Koh Lipe is a very small island that’s accessible only by boat.
-In the high season there are ferries and speedboats arriving from places like Trang, Phi Phi, Pak Bara, and even Langkawi in Malaysia.
+In the high season, ferries and speedboats are arriving from places like Trang, Phi Phi, Pak Bara, and even Langkawi in Malaysia.
 In low season there is only a speedboat from Pak Bara.
-All of these options can be booked online through 12Go.

 Did you find this guide useful?